• Skip to main content

 • Whisk together some white miso paste, rice vinegar, maple syrup, minced garlic, olive oil, and sea salt.

-I hope you love these miso-glazed brussels sprouts as much as we do!
+I hope you love these miso Brussels sprouts as much as we do!
+If you're looking for more brussels sprouts recipes check out these Smashed Brussel Sprouts by Angie!
 For more appetizer and snack recipes, check out these below:

 • Cherry Tomato Bruschetta Appetizer